ClementTsang/bottom/docs/content/support/unofficial.md

 ## Known problems

-- M1-based macOS devices may have issues with temperature sensors not returning anything.
+- ARM-based macOS devices currently doesn't support the temperature widget.
+This should hopefully be fixed soon.